kyawsanoo/KotlinFlow/README.md

-# Kotlin Flows with Coroutines by real examples for Android
+# Kotlin Flows

 ## About this project:

-* This project is for getting started with Kotlin Flows.
+* This project is for getting started with Kotlin Flows in Android.

 ## What's changes in my version:
 * upgrading kotlin version to "1.9.0"